emo-pc/an-astonishing-cmpe150-hw-JPL/README.md

 ![Compiler Architecture](https://img.shields.io/badge/Domain-Compiler_Design-orange?style=for-the-badge)
 ![Zero Dependencies](https://img.shields.io/badge/Dependencies-None-brightgreen?style=for-the-badge)

 A fully functional 2-stage compiler and execution engine built from scratch in Python for **JPL (Japanese Programming Language)**.
-Developed for **Boğaziçi University CMPE 150**.
+Developed for **Bogazici University CMPE 150**.

 This project was developed under **extreme technical constraints**: No `eval()` functions, no Regular Expressions (regex), no `try...except` blocks, and no external parsing libraries.
 The entire lexical analysis, syntax parsing, Abstract Syntax Tree (AST) evaluation, and binary serialization were built using only primitive Python control structures.